Sell Your House Fast With These 15 Tips

 14. Paint the garage doors and add some decorative hardware while you’re at it, especially if the garage faces front.

 15. A cracked or pitted driveway can send a signal of neglect to your buyers.
 Repair any cracks in the driveway and seal it.
 To keep costs down purchase the products you need at your favorite home center.
-Check out this great tutorial from the DIY Network with step by step instructions.

 Hope this gives you some great ideas as well as some inspiration to up your home's curb appeal.
 Most of these suggestions are inexpensive, yet they can have a huge visual impact.
 Curb appeal can make a big difference for a small investment, and the reward will be selling your home quicker and easier and putting more money in your bank account on the day of the closing.